AkhiraChain/akhiranode/docs/al-jabaal/Peggy-Flows.md

 3. Ethereum Native Asset on Ethereum Being Transferred to Sifchain
-- A user sends a lock tx on ethereum to the BridgeBank contract specifying the token address, the amount of tokens to send, and the desired address of the sifchain recipient.
+- A user sends a lock tx on ethereum to the BridgeBank contract specifying the token address, the amount of tokens to send, and the desired address of the akhirachain recipient.
 This TX emits an ethereum event with all of these data fields.

 ```
 event LogLock(